The use of plastic is one of the most damaging habits we have as humans… Just take a look at the great pacific garbage patch for example.

 Finally, over the last 10 years, there have been new developments in the field of hemp bioplastics

-Entwined™ Hemp 3d Printing Filament: 3D printing technology is stirring quietly in the background, quietly making leaps and bounds towards viable, commercial printing options.
+3D printing technology is stirring quietly in the background, quietly making leaps and bounds towards viable, commercial printing options.
 “But what about eco-friendly options?” you may ask.
 Well, now there is one – and it’s made from hemp!
-Entwined™ offers a 3d printing filament that’s based from hemp.
+Entwined™ offers a 3d printing filament that’s based on hemp.
 It still uses a poly-blend, but we think it’s a massive step forward in this field.

-Hemp Plastic Company: The Hemp Plastic Company is a Canadian R&D company that aims to develop commercially viable hemp-based bioplastics that can be used in place of traditional plastics.
-Currently, they have a range of options available to cater to the needs of customers around all the world.
+The Hemp Plastic Company is a Canadian R&D company that aims to develop commercially viable hemp-based bioplastics that can be used in place of traditional plastics.
+Currently, they have a range of options available to cater to the needs of customers around the world.

 You can check out their whole range here!
 You’ll be glad to know that they stock a 100% hemp bioplastic, that you could buy today!